 Code Property Graph¶

-The code property graph (CPG) is a unified representation of Go source code that supports cross-function analysis and security queries.
+The code property graph (CPG) is a multi-language representation of source code that supports data flow analysis, control flow graphs, taint propagation, and security queries across function boundaries.

 What is a CPG?¶

-A Code Property Graph goes further: it takes the AST and adds cross-references, data flow edges, and semantic annotations.
-This means you can ask questions like "which functions call exec.Command with user-supplied input?" or "does any controller watch a CRD it doesn't own?" by traversing the graph rather than doing text search.
+A Code Property Graph goes further: it takes the AST and adds cross-references, data flow edges, control flow graphs, and semantic annotations.
+This means you can ask questions like "which functions call exec.Command with user-supplied input?" or "does tainted data reach a SQL sink without sanitization?" by traversing the graph rather than doing text search.

-The analyzer builds its CPG using tree-sitter, a fast incremental parsing library, via the Go binding go-tree-sitter.
-Tree-sitter produces a concrete syntax tree for each Go source file, which the builder then transforms into the CPG by resolving cross-file references and adding semantic edges.
+The analyzer builds its CPG using tree-sitter, a fast incremental parsing library.
+Tree-sitter produces a concrete syntax tree for each source file, which the builder then transforms into the CPG by resolving cross-file references and adding semantic edges.
+No compilation required.

 Structure¶